s4hlo/tmux-line/README.md

 ##### Colors
 The plugin uses Onedark theme as default but you can change all the colors
+- To inherit transparency effects, set the background color to the terminal default.
 ```bash
 # modes colors
 set -g @line_color_base "#698DDA")